progenetix/progenetix-web/docs/beaconplus.md

 ## Beacon API

+### Beacon-style JSON responses

+The Progenetix resource's API utilizes the `bycon` framework for data query and delivery and represents a custom implementation of the Beacon _v2_ API.

+The standard format for JSON responses corresponds to a generic Beacon v2 response, with the `meta` and `response` root elements.
+Depending on the endpoint, the main data will be a list of objects either inside `response.results` or (mostly) in `response.resultSets.results`.
+Additionally, most API responses (e.g. for biosamples or variants) provide access to data using _handover_ objects.

+Example responses can be genrated through the [path examples](#beacon-v2-path-examples-in-progenetix) below.

+Please be aware that Beacon responses use `camelCased` parameter names.

 ### Beacon v2: Path Examples in Progenetix

 The Beacon v2 protocol uses a REST path structure for consistant data access.